PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unchanged.
 The 705-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

+Ownership now resides in `passes/elementwise_roundtrip_nchw_nhwc_layout.py`.
+The extracted owner and the corrected raw owner at checkpoint `79862309` are each 705 lines and have identical ASTs.
+The lowerer retains a one-return compatibility wrapper and the single ordered production call.
+Sixteen direct owner/wrapper families produce identical statistics and complete normalized ModelIR state; a two-match runtime case also proves one index construction with no refresh rebuild.
+The module does not import the lowerer and the mechanical move does not alter public API, artifacts, dependencies, corpus policy, ordered behavior, or TensorFlow isolation.

+All substantive top-level pass owners have now moved out of the lowerer.
+The next structural boundary is its nested ordered orchestration.
+Before moving any cluster, characterize the 66-line layout-recovery prefix and neighboring 51-line layout/reshape/attention prefix, including exact call order, repetitions, layout-state and diagnostic propagation, and conditional gates.
+Use that evidence to introduce an explicit phase-runner contract without changing the current sequence.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and